What Your Body Holds After Sexual Trauma (7 Places to Begin Softening)

 2. Face and Jaw

-Tension in your face and jaw can build from unspoken truths.
+Tension in our face and jaw can build from unspoken truths.
 When stressed, many people tighten their jaws and this can lead to toothaches, jaw disorders, and additional tension in our face.
-You might be suppressing emotions like fear or anger, and often hold back what you truly want to say.
+This might be a sign of suppressing emotions like fear or anger, and often hold back what we want to say.

 To soothe this area, you might complete a gentle face scan, noticing each part of your face and allowing your breath to soften each area.
 You can also explore massaging your jaw and exploring breathwork like lion’s breath.